Tractor trailer hauling watermelons engulfed by fire on I-77

-PRINCETON — No injuries were reported Wednesday morning following a tractor trailer fire on Interstate 77 near Princeton.
+PRINCETON — No injuries were reported Wednesday after a tractor-trailer hauling watermelons caught fire on Interstate 77 near Princeton.

 The incident occurred around 9 a.m. on southbound lane mile marker 11 of I-77, near.
 No injuries were immediately reported, according to Chuck White, assistant chief for the East River Volunteer Fire Department.

-The tractor trailer, which was fully engulfed by fire, was hauling a load of seedless watermelons.
+“Upon arrival to the scene, the cab of the truck was fully involved and the fire had spread into the trailer”, said White

-Law enforcement, firefighters and other emergency personnel are still on the scene of the blaze.
+Traffic was stalled along the interstate while crews worked to extinguish the blaze.

-Traffic was stalled on both southbound lanes of the interstate while crews worked to extinguish the blaze.
+The Princeton Rescue Squad, Oakvale Vol. and Green Valley-Glenwood Vol. Fire Departments assisted on the call

 Commented